 Breach of Contract Lawyers Serving the San Diego Area

 Effective Breach of Contract Dispute Resolution in San Diego and SoCalWhat should you do if a party to your contract fails to perform the services for which you contracted, or if the quality of their work amounts to “poor workmanship?”
 The failure to perform on a contract is a valid reason to declare a breach of contract and pursue all strategies and legal recourse to recover for damages associated with the failure to perform and the resulting breach of contract.
-The party who has suffered harm as a result of the failure to perform must take all reasonable and prudent steps to mitigate the financial losses as a result of the breach of contract.
+The party who has suffered harm as a result of the nonperformance or failure to perform or the failure to pay must take all reasonable and prudent steps to mitigate the financial losses as a result of the breach of contract.
+The failure to perform any aspect of the contract is a major source of business disputes and litigation.

 That can include the additional cost to find another party to fulfill the original “benefit of the bargain” and the actual costs associated with the failure of the performance of contracted goods or services and resolving the breach of contract.
 These cases can also result in expensive and time consuming business litigation.
+Can you hold a small business accountable for the failure to perform?
 What is the best way to resolve the situation in the fastest and most cost-effective manner possible?
 How can the experienced breach of contract attorneys at the Watkins Firm help to resolve these issues?

 Poor Workmanship